grafana/grafana/docs/sources/linking/data-link-variables.md

 When linking to another dashboard that uses template variables, select variable values for whoever clicks the link.

-- `${myvar:queryparams}` - where `myvar` is a name of the template variable that matches one in the current dashboard that you want to use the currently selected value of.
+- `${myvar:queryparams}` - where `myvar` is the name of the template variable that matches a variable in the dashboard that contains the selected value you want to use.
   |State|Result|
   |---|---|
   |one selected|`value`|